nulib-oer/lantern/source/drafts/online-workflow.md

 ### YAML Primer [LM: move to technology?]

-YAML is to JSON what Markdown is to HTML.
+YAML is to JSON what markdown is to HTML.
 It's a more human-readable (and human-writable) way to express and store data.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/cdLNKUoMc6c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>